Listed below are a few of the questions we are often asked about baptisms at St John the Baptist Church.

 A: The service is free.
 It is the welcoming of your child into the family of God through our church family and we couldn’t possibly charge for that!

 A: Although it is usual to have your child baptised in your local church there are often very good reasons why you may want the service at another church.
 It may be that you worship regularly with us, or that you were married here, or that you have only just moved away.
-Whatever the reason do contact our Parish Administrator and we will help as much as we can.
+Whatever the reasons do contact our Parish Administrator and we will help as much as we can.

 Q: One of us is Roman Catholic.
 Can our child still be baptised in your church?